UniBwTAS/CollisionPro/README.md

 ## Run Examples

 We provide some examples for an easier/faster understanding of CollisionPro.
-Each example consists of an environment (*env.py*), an approximator (*approximator.py*), that learns the probability distribution and a main script (*main.py*) that is setting up the training pipeline.
+Each example consists of an environment (*env.py*), an approximator (*approximator.py*), that learns the probability distribution, a controller (*controller.py*) if required, that provides an action given the current state, and a main script (*main.py*) that is setting up the training pipeline.
 For more information see [HowTo Guide](./docs/HowTo.md).

 Once you have installed CollisionPro (see [Installation](#installation)), you can easily run our examples: